flyway/flywaydb.org/documentation/learnmore/existing.md

 ### Give these databases a baseline version

-Now comes the time to baseline the databases that contain data (including production) with a baseline version.
+Now comes the time to [baseline](/documentation/command/baseline) the databases that contain data (including production) with a baseline version.
 Use the same version and description you used for the baselined migration above (`V1__baseline_migration.sql`).

 You can accomplish it like this:
-<pre class="console">&gt; flyway baseline</pre>
+<pre class="console">&gt; flyway -baselineVersion="1" -baselineDescription="baseline_migration" baseline</pre>
-You must perform this step for each database that hasn't been cleaned.
+You must perform this step for each database that hasn't been cleaned by altering the [url](/documentation/configuration/parameters/url) again.

 ## Done!